daviemakz/risen-js/README.md

 - Create GitHub docs website to formalise documentation.

+- Update `README.md` with a more slimmed down version.

 ## Contributing

 All contributions are very welcome, please read my [CONTRIBUTING.md](https://github.com/daviemakz/risen-js/blob/master/CONTRIBUTING.md) first.
 You can submit any ideas as [pull requests](https://github.com/daviemakz/risen-js/pulls) or as [GitHub issues](https://github.com/daviemakz/risen-js/issues).
 If you'd like to improve code, please feel free!